snowplow/documentation/docs/pipeline-components-and-applications/enrichment-components/configuration-reference/index.md

 | `input.type`| Required.
 Must be `FileSystem`. |
 | `input.dir`| Required.
 E.g. `/input/collectorPayloads/`.
 Directory containing collector payloads encoded with Thrift. |

-Likewise, it's possible to write enriched events, pii events and bad rows to files instead of PubSub or Kinesis.
+Likewise, it's possible to write enriched events, pii events and failed events to files instead of PubSub or Kinesis.

 To write enriched events to files: